How to use two-factor authentication

 What is a two-factor authentication?

-In Ambisafe Software, we use one-time passwords sent to a user’s email as an additional factor in the authentication process.
+In Ambisafe, we use one-time passwords sent to a user’s email and Time-Based One Time Passwords (TOTP) as an additional factors in the authentication process.
+Read more about common authentication types.

 When is 2FA required?